 You can save tax by using the right business structure, whether you are a business start up or need to change the way your existing business has been set up.
 That should include thinking about the best way for the business to hold any assets (such as property) in order to reduce tax bills.

 You'll pay less tax if you can extract cash from the business in the most tax-efficient way.
-With relatively low capital gains tax rates and generous Entrepreneurs' relief, converting income into capital gains can substantially reduce tax bills.
+With relatively low capital gains tax rates and generous Business Asset Disposal Relief, converting income into capital gains can substantially reduce tax bills.
 You may also save tax by taking payments as dividends rather than salary, or taking advantage of tax relief on pension contributions.

 GoSimpleTax makes your self assessment tax return quick and easy, helping you figure out which expenses and allowances you can claim.